Living-Donor Liver Transplant

 - Little or no wait time.
 Recipients and donors can schedule surgery at a time that's convenient for both people.

 - Faster recovery time.
-After the minimally invasive surgery, both recipients and donors often return to their normal, active lives within weeks to months.
+Both recipients and donors often return to their normal, active lives within weeks to months.

 - Improved long-term outcomes.
-Recipients have better outcomes because their donor's healthy liver is functioning up until the time of transplant.
+Recipients of a living-donor liver transplant have better outcomes because their donor's healthy liver is functioning up until the time of transplant.

 Finding a Living Donor

 Talk to your family and friends about living donation today.
 And remember, living donors do not have to be relatives.

 For more information about how to find a living donor, please visit the Living Donor Champion Toolkit.

 » Read on UPMC HealthBeat: Finding a Living Donor Champion

 Located in Pittsburgh, Pa., the UPMC Liver Transplant Program is part of the Thomas E. Starzl Transplantation Institute and is one of the oldest and largest in the United States allowing us to treat some of the most complex cases.
 When it comes to living-donor liver transplants, we are one of the top and most experienced programs in the country.